TerranMechworks/zlisp/README.md

 Floats are single-precision IEEE 754 floating-point numbers (32 bits).

 Strings are sequences of bytes (8 bits), where each byte must also be a valid ASCII character (in the range 1-127).
 Null characters and quote characters are not permitted.
 Null characters are too much trouble for C code, and quote characters are used for string quoting, but cannot be escaped.
-In principle, the maximum length for strings is 2147483647/0x7FFFFFFF bytes.
-However, since at least one data format does not allow strings of more than 255 bytes, for compatibility this is chosen as the maximum length in all formats.
+For the binary format, the maximum length for strings is technically 2147483647/0x7FFFFFFF bytes.
+However, since the text format does not allow strings of more than 255 bytes, for compatibility this is chosen as the maximum length in all formats.

 Lists are sequences of zero or more values.
 This means the sequence is heterogeneous.
-The maximum length for sequences is 2147483647 - 1/0x7FFFFFFF - 1 values; for compatibility in all formats.
+For the binary format, the maximum length for sequences is technically 2147483647 - 1/0x7FFFFFFF - 1 values.
+However, this would allow malformed inputs to allocate a lot of memory.
+The binary format is not hardened against malicious/untrusted input.
+For example, it's still possible to construct arbitrarily deep nesting.
+This is simply a mitigation for accidentally malformed data.

 ## Binary data format